tapdata/tapdata-docs/docs/prerequisites/kafka.md

 [Apache Kafka](https://kafka.apache.org/) is a distributed data streaming platform that allows real-time publishing, subscribing, storing, and processing of data streams

-This article explains how to add a Kafka data source in Atlas-View
+This article explains how to add a Kafka data source in TapView

 ```mdx-code-block
 import Tabs from '@theme/Tabs';